 CAAT lifts entry ban on select foreigners

-The Civil Aviation Authority of Thailand (CAAT) has lifted an entry ban on four groups of foreign nationals, in line with the Centre for Covid-19 Situation Administration's (CCSA) easing of Covid-19 travel restrictions.
+The Civil Aviation Authority of Thailand (CAAT) has lifted its entry ban on four groups of foreign nationals, in line with the Centre for Covid-19 Situation Administration's (CCSA) easing of Covid-19 travel restrictions.

-CAAT director Chula Sukmanop said the agency's easing of travel restrictions for non-Thai nationals, which will take effect on Tuesday, does not apply to ordinary tourists, but only to select groups of foreigners.
+CAAT director Chula Sukmanop said the agency's easing of travel restrictions for non-Thai nationals, which will take effect today, does not apply to ordinary tourists, but only to select groups of foreigners.

 According to Mr Chula, all incoming visitors are required to strictly observe the country's disease-control measures.

-To be allowed to enter Thailand, each must have a certificate of entry issued by a Thai embassy or consular office in their country, a health certificate showing the visitor is free of Covid-19 and a health insurance policy.
-Upon arriving, the visitors will be quarantined 14 days at state venues or alternative quarantine locations.
+To be allowed to enter Thailand, they must have a certificate of entry issued by a Thai embassy or consular office in their country, a health certificate showing they are free of Covid-19 and a health insurance policy.
+Upon arriving, they will be quarantined for 14 days at state venues or alternative locations.

-Meanwhile, the CCSA on Monday reported three new imported Covid-19 cases, raising the total number of infections to 3,320.
+Meanwhile, the CCSA yesterday reported three new imported Covid-19 cases, raising the total number of infections to 3,320.

 Seventy days have elapsed since the last confirmed case of local transmission of the novel coronavirus.

 All of the new cases involve recently repatriated Thais, who tested positive for Covid-19 on Saturday.